Skip to Content

 Satellite internet is not just for television.
 Many people work on the road or need internet access to stay connected.

+We’re referring specifically to full portable internet solutions for travelers.
+Fortunately, the few options available are good ones, and are getting better all the time.
 Internet speeds vary for each of these options, so if you’re a traveler who works on the road (or who does a lot of video streaming), you’ll want to choose the portable satellite internet option that offers the right balance of speed and cost for your needs.

 Let’s take a look at the three most popular options for RV portable satellite internet…

-Starlink RV
+Starlink Roam

 Starlink RV is the latest (and arguably the greatest) portable satellite internet provider on the scene.
-Of the three options we’re laying out in this post, Starlink RV offers the best price and the best speed…two things we think most users are interested in.
+Of the three options we’re laying out in this post, Starlink RV offers the best price and the best speed… two things we think most users are interested in.

+Starlink currently has the world’s largest constellation of satellites.
+And their Starlink Roam plan allows RVers to access high-speed, low-latency internet at any time… from any destination where Starlink provides active coverage.
 To see Starlink’s current coverage map, click here and then mouse over the area(s) that interest you.
-As you mouse over the map, where you see areas noted as “High Capacity”, Starlink says you can expect high-speed, low-latency internet.
-In areas noted as “Low Capacity”, you’ll notice considerably slower speeds, especially during hours of peak usage.
+As you mouse over the map, where areas are noted as “High Capacity,” Starlink indicates that you can expect high-speed, low-latency internet.
+In areas noted as “Low Capacity,” you’ll notice considerably slower speeds (especially during hours of peak usage).

 An RV driving down the road